Last updated:

 Hunger and malnutrition

-Despite some slight improvements, nearly a third of the population (13.1 million) remains in Integrated Food Security Phase Classification (IPC) Phase 3 or above, and are therefore in urgent need of food security assistance.
+Despite some slight improvements since the political transition in 2021, over a third of Afghanistan’s population are still experiencing high levels of acute food insecurity, meaning 14.2 million people remain in Integrated Food Security Phase Classification (IPC) Phase 3 or above, and are therefore in urgent need of food security assistance.

 The IPC’s acute food insecurity scale is broken down into five phases: no or minimal (Phase 1), stressed (Phase 2), crisis (Phase 3), emergency (Phase 4), and catastrophe, famine or famine likely (Phase 5).